xzengeric/codeQuiz/README.md

 # codeQuiz
-ypically a combination of multiple-choice questions and interactive challenges
+Typically a combination of multiple-choice questions and interactive challenges